uselagoon/lagoon/services/logs2rocketchat/README.md

 # Logs to Rocket.Chat (`logs2rocketchat`)

 Watches all the Lagoon logs and checks for events that should trigger a Rocket.Chat message.
-Each log message is tied to a Lagoon project and channel configuration for that project is retrieved from the Lagoon API.
+Each log message is tied to a Lagoon project, and channel configuration for that project is retrieved from the Lagoon API.

-Examples of events that might trigger a message: Github pullrequest opened, a new build for a Lagoon project environent has started, a task was completed.
+Examples of events that might trigger a message: GitHub pull request opened, a new build for a Lagoon project environent has started, a task was completed.

 ## Technology